 The only way to identify these microorganisms was to culture them individually in laboratories, a slow and tedious process.
-But now, with advanced DNA sequencing™ technologies, scientists can rapidly and systematically identify specific bacteria with unprecedented accuracy.
+But now, with precision DNA sequencing™ technologies, scientists can rapidly and systematically identify specific bacteria with unprecedented accuracy.

 Subscribe to our free weekly newsletter for fascinating insights into your microbiome and the latest from the world of microbial genomics.